WINCANTON PLC - Purchase of shares for the Employee Benefit Trust

 Purchase of shares for Employee Benefit Trust

-Wincanton plc (the "Company" or the "Group") has been notified by the Trustee of the Wincanton Employee Benefit Trust ('EBT') that the EBT has purchased a total of 144,928 Ordinary Shares of 10p each ('Shares') in the Company, as part of a wider programme to purchase a total of 1,000,000 Shares.
+Wincanton plc (the "Company" or the "Group") has been notified by the Trustee of the Wincanton Employee Benefit Trust ('EBT') that the EBT has purchased a further 200,072 Ordinary Shares of 10p each ('Shares') in the Company, as part of a wider programme to purchase a total of 1,000,000 Shares.

 |XLON